arefpz/neuronal_population/README.md

 Note that to run the code on several cores, you must define the number of CPUs in "ompnum" variable in vars.f90.
 Default value is 4.

 # Converting the results into .MAT file
 Use MATLAB software to read and save the data as MAT files.
-Then use the codes in the "analyzing" folder to analyze and plot the figures. data_reader.m: By running this code, the code will try to load the .txt files and save them as a .MAT files with appropriate names for each part of simulations and ensemble.
+Then use the Matlab codes (*.m) to analyze and plot the figures. data_reader.m: By running this code, the code will try to load the .txt files and save them as a .MAT files with appropriate names for each part of simulations and ensemble.